 While the renovation of the SCLA is largely focused on making functional improvements to help the theatre improve on and expand its offer, we’ve also implemented several defining architectural features on the exterior.
 A ribbon facade inspired by the traditional Victorian ruff worn by Shakespeare and those of his era will wrap three faces of the building.
 The pattern of the ruff provides a basic shape but is then pushed and pulled to create dynamic moments on the facade.
 Some instances will allow for signage, while others will house more exciting elements that play with shadows and light for passersby to enjoy.
 To further engage with the street, we plan to outfit the ground floor with folding doors that will enable an indoor/outdoor gathering space.
 Symbolically, the ruff will provide a visual link to the SCLA’s roots and purpose, while also communicating its new vision and attitude.

 Looking to the Future

 This project represents a unique effort by numerous and varied individuals who all share and support the same goal: to create an inspiring space where the magic of Shakespeare and theatre can be made accessible to all.

 Although the SCLA’s current facilities are not as illustrious as some of Los Angeles’ other performing arts venues, their playbills are often bolstered by bold-faced names such as Tom Hanks, Helen Hunt, Sir Anthony Hopkins, and Tracy Ullman, all of whom perform without compensation.
 We wanted our design of the center’s new space to help them capture some of the same renown.
-We hate to use the word branding, but the architecture will integrate a number of, what we’ll call more simply defining graphic elements on par with other performing arts venues, turning what’s now an innocuous building into a recognizable destination.
+The architecture will integrate a number of defining graphic elements to turn what’s now an innocuous building into a recognizable, branded destination.

 Good company, good wine, good welcome, can make good people.| William Shakespeare